DhruvJDev/DhruvJDev/README.md

 🌱 I’m currently learning DATA STRUCTURES AND ALGORITHM'S. <br>
 💬 Ask me about Code & Community <br>
 📫 How to reach me djindal015@gmail.com <br>
-⚡ Fun fact: I'll knnow cooking litelbit but I don't how it make so tasty.
+⚡ Fun fact: I'll know cooking litel bit but I don't how it make so tasty.